someonesdad1/plib/README.md

 This repository is a collection of python stuff I've written since 1998.

-* `plib` holds modules that are intended to be used by other scripts
+- `plib` holds modules that are intended to be used by other scripts
-* `plib/pgm` holds scripts that are separate programs
+- `plib/pgm` holds scripts that are separate programs
-* `plib/tests` holds test scripts for modules that don't have their tests built in
+- `plib/tests` holds test scripts for modules that don't have their tests built in
-* `plib/g` holds a python graphics library that outputs PostScript
+- `plib/g` holds a python graphics library that outputs PostScript
-* `plib/doc` holds things related to documentation
+- `plib/doc` holds things related to documentation
-* `plib/lib` holds things that support a few of the modules in `plib`
+- `plib/lib` holds things that support a few of the modules in `plib`

 Click on the following links to get more information:

-* [plib](doc/modules.html) Information on plib's modules
+- [plib](doc/modules.html) Information on plib's modules
-* [pgm](doc/pgm.html) Information on plib/pgm's scripts
+- [pgm](doc/pgm.html) Information on plib/pgm's scripts
-* [lib](doc/lib.html) Information on plib/lib's content
+- [lib](doc/lib.html) Information on plib/lib's content
-* [roadmap](doc/roadmap.html) How I plan to change things in this repository
+- [roadmap](doc/roadmap.html) How I plan to change things in this repository

 ## Roadmap for 2025

-* Create HTML pages to make it easier to browse/find content
+- Create HTML pages to make it easier to browse/find content
-    * Alphabetized
+    - Alphabetized
-    * By subject
+    - By subject
-    * Things I think are of interest
+    - Things I think are of interest
-* /plib
+- /plib
-    * Lint & format the files
+    - Lint & format the files
-    * Make self-tests up-to-date and ensure all pass with python 3.11
+    - Make self-tests up-to-date and ensure all pass with python 3.11
-    * Standardize on an open source license
+    - Standardize on an open source license
-    * Remove specialized modules that are better stored elsewhere
+    - Remove specialized modules that are better stored elsewhere
-    * 0what.py returns useful output for all modules
+    - 0what.py returns useful output for all modules
-    * Fix old color.py dependencies (kolor.py) in /plib/pgm
+    - Find and fix old color.py dependencies (kolor.py) in /plib/pgm

 ### Formatting